Gifts bought from the store are nice.

 Gaolu, you rarely ever use the ipad or iPhone.
 When you were younger, we let you watch videos to teach you sign language on a regular basis so that you could learn how to communicate with us.
 But for the past year or so, we’ve made a conscious effort to not distract you with the screen.
 Instead, we’ve bought you simple toys and color pencils and markers so that you can use your creativity.
 You’ve gotten so used to just using your imagination that you rarely ever ask for the phone or to watch screens at all.
 I’m so proud of you for that!
 Your imagination is so good :)

 You love to water the plants in our garden.
 You’ve been doing it since you turned 2 years old.
 Although the hose and water spray is big for you, you used both your hands and love to water the plants.
 You are my little gardener!

 Gaolu.
 I love you so much.
 I’m so proud of who you are and who you are becoming.
 Know that no matter what, daddy will always love you.

 I was talking with mama and I realized something.
 You are my princess and my student.
 Being my princess, I want to cherish you, dote on you, and give you the best that I can offer.
-But being my student, I want to teach you, guide you, challenge you, help you grow, and impart wisdom to you so that you can become the best version of yourself so that you can make an impact in this world.
+But being my student, I want to teach you, guide you, challenge you, help you grow, and impart wisdom to you so that you can become the best version of yourself in order to make an impact in this world.

-If I only treat you like a princess, you can become spoiled.
-If I only treat you like a student, you might not know that you are loved.
+If I only treat you like a princess, you might become spoiled.
+If I only treat you like a student, you might not know how much I love you.
 I want you to know without a doubt that you daddy loves you like crazy and I want to prepare you the best I can to face the challenges of living in this broken world.
 I know that I will fail a lot but I promise to you that I’ll do the best I can to love you well and equip you.